- clear guidance for employees on how and under what conditions they can use AI tools at work.

 How much the company's AI policy applies to their work specifically.

-A company with a clear AI stance creates an environment where developers understand that using AI is normal and an expected part of the job; AI experiments are supported; AI usage rules are transparent; and employees know which tools they can use and how company policy applies to their tasks.
+An organization with a clear AI stance creates an environment where: developers understand that using AI is normal and an expected part of the job; AI experimentation is supported; AI usage rules are transparent; and employees know which tools they can use and how company policy applies to their work.

 This approach reduces uncertainty and helps use AI safely and effectively.